BBBase-EHeresy-PPPub/EHeresy/docs/factions/dark_mechanicum/detachments.md

 **Upgrades**

-A Harpax ‘Swarmer’ Scout Host can purchase one of the following upgrades:
+A Harpax 'Swarmer' Scout Host can purchase one of the following upgrades:

 * Increase the Detachment size by 2 [+15 points]
 * Increase the Detachment size by 4 [+25 points]